- Democratic Member of the Congressional Progressive Caucus

 - Member of the NAACP and the National Urban League

-Marcy Kaptur was born in Toledo, Ohio on June 17, 1946, to blue-collar parents who worked at local automobile plants.
+Marcy Kaptur was born in Toledo, Ohio on June 17, 1946.
 She earned an undergraduate degree in history from the University of Wisconsin in 1968, a master’s degree in urban planning from the University of Michigan in 1974, and a Ph.D. in urban planning from MIT in 1982.
 From 1969-75 Kaptur worked as an urban planner for Toledo-Lucas County.
-From 1975-77 she was Director of Planning for the National Center for Urban Ethnic Affairs.
+From 1975-77 she was the Director of Planning for the National Center for Urban Ethnic Affairs.
 And from 1977-79 she was Assistant Director for Urban Affairs in the Jimmy Carter Administration.
 After Carter’s electoral defeat in 1980, Kaptur spent a year as Deputy Secretary of the National Consumer Cooperative Bank.

-In 1982 Kaptur, a Democrat, was elected to represent the Ninth District of Ohio in the U.S. Congress, and she has been re-elected every two years since then.
-Her campaigns have been endorsed by the Democratic Socialists of America.
+In 1982 Kaptur, a Democrat, was elected to represent the Ninth District of Ohio in the U.S. House of Representatives, where she has been re-elected every two years since then.
+She is a member of the Congressional Progressive Caucus, and her campaigns have been endorsed by the Democratic Socialists of America.

 At a “Preaching and Teaching Peace in the Face of War” workshop for Catholic leaders in early 2003, Kaptur likened modern-day Arab terrorists to “nontraditional American revolutionaries” such as the “Green Mountain Boys” and “religious groups” that had “fled persecutions” in the past.
-Proceeding from that premise, she advised that before initiating military action against Iraq, the U.S. should reflect upon how powerful the combination of religion and politics had been in its own history:
+Proceeding from that premise, she stated:

 “If you think back to our founding as a country, we are a country of revolution….
-One could say that Osama bin Laden and these non-nation-state fighters with religious purpose are very similar to those kind of atypical revolutionaries that helped [America] to cast off the British crown.
-I think that one thing that people of faith understand about the world of Islam is that the kind of insurgency we see occurring in many of these countries is an act of hope that life will be better using Islam as the only reed that they have to lean on.
+One could say that Osama bin Laden and these non-nation-state fighters with religious purpose are very similar to those kind of atypical revolutionaries that helped [America] to cast off the British crown….
 I think that people of faith understand that for many of the terrorists, their actions are acts of sacred piety to the point of losing their lives.”

 In 2005 Kaptur became a member of the Out of Iraq Congressional Caucus.